biezhihua/confetti/README.md

 More custom usage
 -----------------

-First, we need to define what our individual [confetto](http://www.dictionary.com/browse/confetto) is through the `ConfettoGenerator`.
-Each call of `generateConfetto` must generate a brand new `Confetto` object (the `ConfettiManager` will recycle the generated confetto as needed so you might see fewer and fewer calls to `generateConfetto` as the animation goes on).
-We pass in a `Random` into `generateConfetto` in case you want to randomly generate a confetto from a list of possible confetti.
+First, we need to define what our individual [confetti](http://www.dictionary.com/browse/confetti) is through the `ConfettoGenerator`.
+Each call of `generateConfetti` must generate a brand new `Confetto` object (the `ConfettiManager` will recycle the generated confetti as needed so you might see fewer and fewer calls to `generateConfetti` as the animation goes on).
+We pass in a `Random` into `generateConfetti` in case you want to randomly generate a confetti from a list of possible confetti.

 A simple `ConfettoGenerator` might look like this: